ajalt/reprint/README.md

 ### RxJava interface

-If you include the `reactive` reprint library, you can be notified of authentication results through an Observable by calling `RxReprint.authenticate`.
+If you include the `reactive` reprint library, you can be notified of authentication results through an `Observable` (or `Flowable` with RxJava 2) by calling `RxReprint.authenticate`.
 In this case, the subscriber's `onNext` will be called after each failure and after success.

 ```java
 RxReprint.authenticate()